Payal-Exf/SCMXPertLite_Project/README.md

     - After connection is established you can now open folders and files on this remote server.
     - Add the your project folder directly here by drag and drop from local to server.
     - After folder is copied you need to install docker and docker compose:
-- */Install Docker and Docker Compose/*
+- *Install Docker and Docker Compose*

 ```bash
 sudo yum update -y